ekoindia/openapi-spec/markdown/README.md

   "status": 0
 }
 ```

 #### Description
-When a transaction fails, we automatically send an OTP to the customer.
-Ask for that OTP from the customer and call this API with the OTP.
-This will act as consent that you have actually refunded the cash to the customer.
-After this API call, the eValue will be refunded into your account.
+- When a transaction fails, we automatically send an OTP to the customer.
+- Ask for that OTP from the customer and call this API with the OTP.
+- This will act as consent that you have actually refunded the cash to the customer.
+- After this API call, the value will be refunded into your account.

 ### 2. Resend Refund OTP API